hashicorp/terraform-provider-azurerm/website/docs/r/policy_management_group_policy_exemption.html.markdown

 * `name` - (Required) The name of the Policy Exemption.
 Changing this forces a new resource to be created.

-* `subscription_id`- (Required) The Subscription ID where the Policy Exemption should be applied.
+* `management_group_id`- (Required) The Management Group ID where the Policy Exemption should be applied.
 Changing this forces a new resource to be created.

 * `exemption_category` - (Required) The category of this policy exemption.
 Possible values are `Waiver` and `Mitigated`.